Glossary

 When members of a marginalized group accept negative aspects of stereotypes assigned to them by the dominant group, and begin to believe that they are inferior.
 The incorporation by individuals within an oppressed group of the prejudices against them within the dominant society can result in self-hatred, self-concealment, fear of violence, feelings of inferiority, resignation, isolation, and powerlessness.
 It is a mechanism within an oppressive system for perpetuating power imbalance.

-When two or more oppressions overlap in the experiences of an individual or group, creating interconnected barriers and complex forms of discrimination that can be insidious, covert and compounded.
+A term coined by Kimberlé Crenshaw, a prominent American civil rights advocate and a leading scholar of critical race theory, in 1989.
+It describes how two or more forms of oppression (such as racism, sexism and classism) overlap in the experiences of an individual or group, creating interconnected barriers and complex forms of discrimination that can be insidious, covert and compounded.

 l